 How to Make Chocolate Chip Cookie Bowls

-The minute we saw photos of Dominique Ansel’s infamous Chocolate Chip Cookie Milk Shots we knew we had to make our own version: The cookie bowl was the perfect end after creating these quick and easy dinner recipes.
-We determined that we would need the cookie bowls to be soft and chewy but still able to stand up to whatever we filled them with.
+The key to perfect cookie bowls is for them to be soft and chewy but still able to stand up to whatever you fill them with.
 While a difficult combination, dark brown sugar is the key to crisp and chewy cookies, so we hunted down a recipe with plenty.

 We took inspiration from a chocolate chip cookie recipe from one of our favorite bloggers, Smitten Kitchen, and adapted it to make these delicious cookie bowls.